 You can hear the r pronounced by native speakers in our audio lesson on pronouncing the r.
 Words spoken in that lesson are pero (but), caro (expensive), primo (cousin), tres (three), señor (Mr.) and hablar (to speak).

-Participants in our forum recently discussed pronunciation of the r, especially when it comes after a consonant, as in abra.
+Participants in our forum have discussed pronunciation of the r, especially when it comes after a consonant, as in abra.
 Here's some of their advice:

 - "You can try substituting the English letter 'd' for a single r.
 For example: Pero (Spanish) = Pedo (English).
 If you say it quickly it begins to take on the character of the Spanish r.
 I learned this from a friend from Colombia whose name was Miriam.
 She hated the swallowed 'r' that Americans make when they say her name, so she suggested that they call her Medium.
 Said quickly, that was much closer to the Spanish pronunciation of Miriam."